ledanieln/CoA-Zone-Prediction/readme.md

 # Predicting Zoning Districts from Digitized Urban Features (Austin, TX)
 # Introduction
 The City of Austin GIS department has been manually digitizing and labeling urban features for the past several years.
-This data is immensely valuble and costly, and is essentially a gold mine for analytics and city planning.
+This data is immensely valuble and costly and is essentially a gold mine for urban analytics and city planning.
 For my project, I wanted to use these urban features to try and predict city zoning districts (Residential, Commercial, Industrial, and Special Purpose) using various data mining and machine learning algorithms.

 # Data
 The processed dataset contains |Y| = 4 labels  (Residential, Commercial, Industrial, and Special Purpose) and |X| = 60 classes or urban features.
 The data was input through numerous models that have varying accuracy for each class.
 The models predict Residential, Commercial, and Special Purpose zones well (>= 60% accuracy) depending on the model.
 The ensemble method combining Random Forest, Decision Tree (information gain), and K Nearest Neighbors was the most balanced classifier.